Get started with the Langflow API

 Form Langflow API requests

-While individual parameters vary by endpoint, all Langflow API requests share some commonalities.
+While individual options vary by endpoint, all Langflow API requests share some commonalities, like a URL, method, parameters, and authentication.

 Base URL

-Local deployments serve the Langflow API at http://localhost:LANGFLOW_PORT/api
+By default, local deployments serve the Langflow API at http://localhost:7860/api

 .

-Remotely hosted Langflow deployments are available at the domain set by the hosting service.
-For example:
+Remotely hosted Langflow deployments are available at the domain set by the hosting service, such as http://IP_OR_DNS/api

 https://UUID.ngrok.app/api